tracelayer23/tracelayer/docs/04-ARCHITECTURE.md

 * UserOperation-related activity
 * contract targets
 * token movement
-* stablecoin transfers
+* asset movement
+* native token usage
 * infrastructure interactions
-* possible protocol relationships
+* possible application relationships

 The scanner should not overclaim.

-At this stage, TraceLayer is collecting signals, not making final business conclusions.
+At this stage, TraceLayer is collecting signals, not making final conclusions.

 ## 3. Evidence Layer